 Local laboratories will perform hematology, chemistry, liver function, lipids, hepatitis, STI, and urinalysis testing as indicated in each relevant SOE.
-Non-US laboratories performing these tests will be monitored by Patient Safety Monitoring and International Laboratory Evaluation (pSMILE) and must demonstrate successful participation in the relevant EQA programs.
+Non-US laboratories performing these tests will be monitored by by an External Quality Assurance Provider or specified quality assurance contractor and must demonstrate successful participation in the relevant EQA programs.